fbraza/fbraza-github-pages/content/posts/service-to-service-communication-gcp/index.md

 The function `fetch_id_token` acquires ID token from your environment in the following order:

-1. If the environment variable GOOGLE_APPLICATION_CREDENTIALS is set to the path of a valid service account JSON file, then ID token is acquired using this service account credentials.
+1. If the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is set to the path of a valid service account `JSON` file, then ID token is acquired using this service account credentials.
-2. If the application is running in `Compute Engine`, `App Engine` or `Cloud Run`, then the ID token are obtained from the metadata server.
+2. If the application is running in `Compute Engine`, `App Engine` or `Cloud Run`, then the ID token is obtained from the metadata server.
-3. If metadata server doesn't exist and no valid service account credentials are found, raise the `google.auth.exceptions DefaultCredentialsError` error
+3. If metadata server doesn't exist and no valid service account credentials are found, it raise the `google.auth.exceptions DefaultCredentialsError` error.

 ## Wrap-up